 - drive a wedge between free people of color and enslaved blacks;

-- develop a practice of dividing slaves based on occupation (field worker, skilled artisan/crafts person, house worker, etc) and complexion.
+- develop a practice of dividing slaves based on occupation (field worker, skilled artisan/craftsperson, house worker, etc) and complexion.

-The Establishment learned from their English ancestors that the only way to survive, and maintain power and control, was the division of its common enemy.
+The Establishment learned from their English ancestors that the only way to survive and maintain power and control was the division of its common enemy.
 Developing a system of inequality between black and white servants, they could fashion the allegiance of the English poor to that of their masters.

 This approach was so successful that, once the Irish were isolated from other poor whites, the same memes were used against people of color.
 The wedge of religion and ‘foreignness’ was used to divide the Germans and the Scottish.
-Lutheranism and Calvinism were largely the religious denominations of the Germans.
-With preference being shown to Scottish Anglicism (The Church of Scotland), it was an effective wedge to use to split these two groups apart.
-The English began to treat the poor Scots in a manner like a wealthy cousin would treat a poor relation – with a thin and meagre kind of tolerance.
+Lutheranism and Calvinism were the main religious denominations of the Germans.
+With preference shown to Scottish Anglicism (The Church of Scotland), it was an effective wedge to use to split these two groups apart.
+The English began to treat the poor Scots in a manner like a wealthy cousin would treat a poor relation – with a thin and meager kind of tolerance.

 How effective was this practice of divide and conquer?
 Just tune in to CNN, Fox News, or MSNBC.
 Read a newspaper.
 Or look at the race memes that flood social media.
 Virginia’s colonial elite would be quite pleased to see the systems they put into play in the 17th Century didn’t merely survive – they have flourished.
 Take a look at how these memes have been adapted for every new immigrant culture that arrives on America’s shores.

 Now I understand why Bacon’s Rebellion isn’t part of the history curriculum in the majority of America’s schools.
-I’ve counted only a meagre few that do cover this as part of their curriculum.
+I’ve counted only a meager few that do cover this as part of their curriculum.
 No wonder most Americans have never heard of it.

 Then, and only then, can a system used to divide and conquer finally be dismantled.